archethic-foundation/aeip/AEIP-1.md

 Reasons for denying AEIP status include duplication of effort, disregard for formatting rules, being too unfocused or too broad, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Archethic philosophy.

-For a AEIP to be accepted it must meet certain minimum criteria.
+For an AEIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.